How to Break the Spending Habit

 Do you need those new shoes, or do you only want them?
 Ask yourself this question each time you find yourself contemplating a purchase.
 If it's a need (and it fits within your budget), go ahead and buy it.

 If it's a want, spend some time weighing the impact of your purchase.
 What will these shoes do for you?
 Will they make you happy?
 Fill a hole in your wardrobe?
 Can you afford to buy them?
 Is there something else that you want more?

 Be honest about how your purchase will impact your life, and then decide if that want is worth the asking price.

 Ever gone into a store for a few items and emerged with bags and bags of stuff?
 Fortunately, there's an easy fix for this common spending trap: shop with a list.

 Jot down everything you need from the store, then only shop for the items that are on your list.
-Tempted by something extra?
-Make a note to add it to your next shopping list.
+If you are tempted by something extra, make a note to add it to your next shopping list.

 Are you coveting the latest bobble or gadget?
 Time to head for the nearest exit!
 Institute a 24-hour cooling-off period before buying any big-ticket item.